onthecodepath/iOS-Interview-Questions/README.md

 Note: In Objective-C, all objects are always allocated on the heap, or at least should be treated as if on the heap.

+**What is the difference between *weak* and *strong*?**

+The terms *weak* and *strong* are related to reference counting and refer to 'ownership'.
+Objects are typically *strong* by default.
+This means that you want to "own" the object you are referencing with this property/variable.
+In contrast, *weak* referenced objects mean that the object will live in memory as long as another object holds a *strong* reference to it*.
+If no other object holds a *strong* reference to it, it will be deallocated.

+Common instances of *weak* references are delegate properties and subview/controls of a view controller's main view since those views are already strongly held by the main view. [source](http://stackoverflow.com/questions/11013587/differences-between-strong-and-weak-in-objective-c)

+**What is a memory leak?**

+A memory leak commonly occurs when an object is allocated in such a way that when it is no longer in use or needed, it is not released.
+In iOS programming, you create certain objects with weak references in order to avoid a strong to strong relationship that creates a retain cycle and a memory leak.

 ## Thread Management

 **What is the difference between *atomic* and *non-atomic* synthesized properties?**